coconutswallow/FieldGuide/_monsters/grand-warlock-of-the-great-old-one.md

 layout: statblock
 title: Grand Warlock of the Great Old One
 cr: 8
-type: Medium Humanoid (any race), Any Alignment
+type: Humanoid (any race)
+size: Medium
+alignment: Any Alignment
 category: 2014 Fair Game

 description: |